-To prevent the spread of COVID-19, case-management agencies will continue to accept new clients, but conduct all intake assessments exclusively over the phone.
+To prevent the spread of COVID-19, case-management agencies are accepting new clients, and conducting all intake assessments exclusively over the phone.
+Case-management agencies may now opt to resume in-person visits starting June 14.
 If you have any questions call Aging Connect at 212-AGING-NYC (212-244-6469).
 Visit the DOHMH website for coronavirus updates

 Assessments help determine eligible services.